OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 During pregnancy, especially in the second and third trimesters, the liver’s ability to break down caffeine slows significantly.
 This is due to rising levels of the hormone estrogen, which alters liver enzyme activity.

-- In non-pregnant adults: caffeine half-life ≈ 3–5 hours
+- In non-pregnant adults, caffeine half-life ≈ is 3–5 hours

 - In pregnant individuals (especially the 3rd trimester), caffeine half-life can reach 10+ hours